Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-00.md

 2. Definition of server-challenges and client-responses:
      a)  HT is a client-first mechanism.
      b)  HT does not send additional data with success.
 3. HT is capable of transferring authorization identities from the client to the server.
-(TODO)
 4. HT does not offer any security layers (HT offers channel binding instead).
 5. HT does not protect the authorization identity.